lonluda/Electropneumatic_Distributor/README.md

 # Electropneumatic_Distributor

-Electropneumatic control system for hydraulic actuation in industrial vehicles, developed to enhance operational efficiency and precision.
-Designed using Autodesk Fusion for prototyping and tailored to meet specific industrial requirements.
+Electropneumatic project for controlling the hydraulic system installed on industrial vehicles, requiring pneumatic actuations for proper operation.
+Developed and implemented to address a real business need.

+## Designed using Autodesk Fusion